Hack Me Not: Both New and Old-Fashioned Ways to Protect Your Information

 If you plan on disposing or selling an electronic device such as a computer or cellphone, wipe the system clean before you do so.
 Check the owner’s manual if you aren’t sure how to do so or search the internet for a how-to guide.

 Don’t overshare on social media.

-Social media is chockful of information about us and unfortunately identity thieves use this to their advantage.
+Social media is chock-full of information about us, and unfortunately identity thieves use this to their advantage.
 You’re probably familiar with “challenge questions” on different online accounts.
 A common one is “Where did you attend high school?”
 Can someone easily find this information on your Facebook account?
-I’m not saying you need to go delete your account, but just be aware of what information you’re putting publically online and which privacy options you’re using on your different social media accounts.
+I’m not saying you need to go delete your account, but just be aware of what information you’re putting publicly online and which privacy options you’re using on your different social media accounts.